AntonioRdC/web-scraping-webscraper.io/README.md

-# webscraper.io
+# web-scraping-webscraper.io
-Request laptops of webscraper.io
+Request for laptops on webscraper.io